 Unfortunately, due to the time consuming nature of creating our products, we are unable to offer wholesale at this time.

 All wet specimens we sell are already preserved with formalin and then submerged in 70% isopropal alcohol.
-Caring for your wet specimen is simple, keep it out of direct sunlight and replenish your jar with 70% ispropal if any evaporates or if you notice the water yellowing.
+Caring for your wet specimen is simple, keep it out of direct sunlight and replenish your jar with 70% isopropal if any evaporates or if you notice the alcohol yellowing.
 Feel free to contact us with any questions!